Secured Promissory Note Template, Free Download 2026

 What is the difference between secured and unsecured promissory note?

-A secured promissory note is backed by collateral that the lender can seize if the borrower defaults, while an unsecured promissory note relies solely on the borrower's promise to repay with no collateral attached.
+A secured promissory note template is backed by collateral that the lender can seize if the borrower defaults, while an unsecured promissory note relies solely on the borrower's promise to repay with no collateral attached.
 Secured notes typically carry lower interest rates because the lender's risk is reduced by the collateral.
 In a default, the secured lender can repossess and sell the collateral, while an unsecured lender must file a lawsuit, obtain a judgment, and then pursue collection through wage garnishment or bank levies.

 What can be used as collateral for a promissory note?

 Almost any asset of value can serve as collateral for a promissory note.
 Common types include vehicles, equipment, machinery, inventory, accounts receivable, investment accounts, and intellectual property.
-Real property (land and buildings) can also serve as collateral, but that arrangement is typically documented through a mortgage or deed of trust rather than a UCC security agreement.
+Real property (land and buildings) can also serve as collateral, but that arrangement is typically documented through a mortgage template or deed of trust template rather than a UCC security agreement.
 The collateral must be described with enough specificity in the security agreement to be identifiable.

 Does a secured note need to be filed?